nprapps/science-of-joy/src/js/web-story/readme.md

 * data-slug - sets a "slug" attribute on the web-story for styling purposes
 * data-takeover - hides the story controls if not empty
+* data-goto - transfers the page to a new location instead of loading this page

 Styles for the internal controls and parts of web-story elements are in its Shadow DOM template, `_web-story.html`.
 Inside this template, we can only use CSS, not LESS.
 However, you can set values as CSS custom properties and pass those through by setting them on the appropriate element in your LESS file.
 For example, to change the background color of the control section to True Blue, you could set `web-story#example { --controls-bg: @true }` in the LESS.